oz-coden/japanese-localization-for-pmmo-v-1.20.1-1.7.40/README.md

-# Japanese Localization for Project MMO v 1.20.1-1.7.40
+# Japanese Localization for Project MMO v1.20.1

 Japanese section is [available](#目次) in below this section.